vj-abishek/airdrop/README.md

 - When you are in the same network (i.e. Your Laptop or mobile connected to your mobile hotspot) file transfer works without using mobile data.
 So you can save your internet.
 - Not in the same network, no worries.
 It works, but standard data charges will apply
 - There is no limit in file transfer.

+- Supports markdown, which means you can send rich text like fancy scrolling text, embedded images etc.

 ### Dark and light mode